Emergency Powers Act 1939: Powers

 According to Tony Gray, the EPOs "were so draconian that they effectively abolished democracy for the period, and most aspects of the life of the country were controlled by the dictatorial powers the government acquired".
 The Garda Síochána received extended powers of search and arrest.
 Compulsory cultivation of land and compulsory queuing for buses were a few topics for which EPOs were made.
-One aspect of the EPOs was that, once they were laid before the Oireachtas, TDs could only annul or accept an EPO; they could not scrutinise or amend them as they could with legislation.
+Once an EPO was laid before the Oireachtas, members could only annul or accept it; they could not scrutinise or amend it as they could with ordinary legislation.
 John A. Costello condemned the fact that EPOs could be judicially noticed in court without being introduced as evidence.

 Media censorship of radio broadcasts was effected by having news bulletins read to the head of the Government Information Bureau for approval before being broadcast by Radio Éireann.
-Weather forecasts were forbidden; this inconvenienced farmers and fishermen.
+Public weather forecasts were forbidden; this inconvenienced farmers and fishermen.

 In 1946, Frank Aiken told the Dáil that a total of 7,864 orders had been made.
 Of these, 522 were made directly under the EPA, and the rest were subsidiary orders made under one of the primary orders, including about 5,330 under the Wages Standstill Orders.
 The total excluded orders made by local authorities for compulsory purchase of land for turf production and allotments, which Aiken said would take too much effort to enumerate.